 I Taught My Son How To Ride a Bike in Less Than 15 mins!

 Every Dad wants to be a hero to his kid.
 I thought my dad could do literally anything, he is someone that can build stuff, play any sport, master any subject - he always gave good answers and advice to any question, except where babies come from.
-Of course, he taught me a lot of things and I remember when I learned to ride a bike, it’s one of life’s truly wonderful moments I can recall as a kid.
-It’s like a right of passage, like when you turn 16 and you’re old enough to drive a car, what a moment that was too, but for now let’s talk about my experience teaching my son to ride a bike.
+Of course, he taught me a lot of things and I remember when I learned to ride a bike, it’s one of life’s truly wonderful moments I can recall as a child.
+It’s like a right of passage, like when you turn 16 and you’re old enough to drive a car, what a moment that was too, but for now let’s talk about my experience teaching my son how to ride a bike.

 When I saw that my son was ready for lessons on his new bike, I took him to the local park to take his new wheels or a spin.
 Before we could begin, there were a few things to consider.
 Here’s a quick checklist of things you may find useful to know, if you are going to teach your child or relative to ride a bike.

 Safety first!
 The last thing you want is to have any accidents, so you want to make sure your child has the appropriate protection, like a helmet and perhaps kneepads if they are a bit younger and maybe some gloves, because it looks cool.

 Make sure to have a wide open space.
 You’re going to want plenty of space for manoeuvring.
 You don’t want to confine your child to a little car park or a crowded space that has lots of people, kids can sometimes become conscious that they are being watched or judged by others.

 Check the saddle height.
 You want to make sure that when they are seated, that the ball of their feet is touching the ground.
 Their feet should not be flat on the ground, otherwise it will make pedalling a bit difficult.